codingwim/IdeenPlattform/README.md

 * Should only released ideas be visible to other users, so they can rate and comment ?

-  > all ideas are vidible and can be commented
+  > all ideas are visible and can be commented

-* Should top ranked show ideas that have no rank or just one rating ?
+* Should top ranked show ideas that have no rank yet, or just one or a few ratings ?

   > No. Top ranked should only show ideas that have minimum more than 1 rating.
 We have set a constant for it, default on 3